StuartCTS/csync-repo/README.md

 nomos status
 ```

 Note when first syncing, you may see various errors being reported until all elements have been synced.
-If after a while you are seing the same error consistently, review the log and events - this is usually to do with:
+If after a while you are seeing the same error consistently, review the log and events - this is usually to do with:

 - misconfiguration of the repo location/branch/folder/creds
--
+- lack of quota/resource on the cluster

+## Config Sync features

+There are samples illustrating a number of cluster configuration and management features within this repo.
+Specific instructions listed below

+### Namespace management
+[hello](karate-corp/namespaces/hello/hello.yaml) defines a namespace - adding these to the repo will ensure the ns gets created on asuitable clusters.
+If you delete this, the ns will be re-created.

+### Daemonset deployment
+Config Sync can be used to apply any yaml as you would via `kubectl apply -f ...`.
+A [fluentd daemonset deployment](karate-corp/namespaces/fluentd/fluentd-es.yaml) is included to illustrate this, deployed to a `fluentd` namespace.
+Note as configured this will be deployed on all clusters.

+If using Policy Controller to apply policies, make sure you add the `fluentd` ns to the list of exclusions.

 PolicyController